-- collection member (say, the CostCurrency), then the collection's default member (for example, USD) is applied.
+- collection member (say, the CostCurrency), then the collection's default member (for example, USD) is used.

-- number, then the default value for that attribute is assigned.
+- number, then the default value for that attribute is used.

-- text string, then a blank zero-length string is assigned.
+- text string, then a blank zero-length string is used.

 - Leading and trailing spaces are removed ("trimmed") from each data element before it's imported.

-- Each imported item has exactly one iteration, which is created at a Pending release state.
+- Each imported item has exactly one iteration, which is imported at a Pending release state.

-Be sure that your user preference Add these product families to every new item that I create list is empty, or contains product families that you want assigned to new items.
-Your preferred list of product families does not have any effect on items that have been previously created, and are being updated.
+Be sure that your Add these product families to every new item that I create user preference list is empty, or contains product families that you want assigned to new items.
+Your preferred list of product families does not have any effect on items that have exist.

-- Each imported item is matched against all items already in the database according to the rules defined in Item uniqueness defined by: Number, Organization, Class, Type.
+- Each imported item is matched against all items in the database according to the rules specified in Item uniqueness specified by: Number, Organization, Class, Type.
 All columns except Number are optional.
 If a match occurs, then the item row is not imported, but is used to update the existing part or document record.
 This update occurs regardless of the iteration release state (pending, released or canceled) of the existing item. ,

 - Leading and trailing spaces are removed ("trimmed") from each data element before it's matched.